-Robotic Welding Can Offer Benefits for Smaller Shops
+Welding Robots Can Offer Benefits for Smaller Shops

-There are, however, various considerations to make before adding a robotic welding system to the shop floor.
+There are, however, various considerations to make before adding welding robots to the shop floor.
 Selecting the right system, assessing the available facility space and training welding operators properly are just a few factors that can help companies gain the best efficiencies and the best payback.

 Such benefits translate to many applications in both large and small shops.
 Yet the investment in even one robotic cell in a smaller shop may result in welding automation taking over a higher percentage of the total welding output, for a potentially greater return on investment (ROI).